dsyer/nix-demo/README.md

 ## Modifying Existing Packages

-Supposeyou like the existing package for a tool that you want to use, but you need a different version or something.
+Suppose you like the existing package for a tool that you want to use, but you need a different version or something.

 ### Downloading a Binary